MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 # How different technologies affect Microsoft Teams sign-in

 If you need to understand how technologies like single sign-on (SSO), modern authentication (MS), and multifactor authentication (MA) affect users' experience of sign-in, this article helps clarify what users and admins can expect to see.
-It also outlines the sign-in behavior for macOS, Android, and iOS devices, how sign-in works using multiple accounts, how to remove automatically filled credentials or 'pre-fill' at the sign-in screen, and how to restrict sign-in.
+It also outlines the sign-in behavior for macOS, Android, and iOS devices, how sign-in works using multiple accounts, how to simplify the sign-in experience with domainless sign-in on shared and managed mobile devices, how to remove automatically filled credentials or "pre-fill" at the sign-in screen, and how to restrict sign-in.

 Bookmark this article if your role involves knowing Microsoft Team's expected behaviors during sign-in.